kuzzleio/documentation-old/src/guide/kuzzle-depth/request-life-cycle.md

 ![pubsub_scenario_details1]({{ site_base_path }}assets/images/request-scenarios/pubsub/details1.png)

 * The client application opens a websocket (or MQ) connection, sends a subscription request (see the [API Documentation]({{ site_base_path }}api-documentation/controller-realtime/subscribe)), and then listens for the `<requestId>` event on the socket.
 The subscription request is a message that contains a filter description which tells Kuzzle Backend what events should trigger a response.
-For instance, this message would trigger a response whenever content is posted to the `users` collection that contains the field `hobby` with value `computer` (see the [Kuzzle DSL Reference]({{ site_base_path }}kuzzle-dsl/) for more details):
+For instance, this message would trigger a response whenever content is posted to the `users` collection that contains the field `hobby` with value `computer` (see the [Koncorde Reference]({{ site_base_path }}kuzzle-dsl/) for more details):
 ```javascript
 {
   "controller": "realtime",